 Overseas pupils stay with their guardians during the holidays and those weekends when the school is closed.
 Guardians are invited to join in with the life of the school and will receive information and invitations to keep them fully involved with their wards’ education.

 We currently work with several reputable organisations providing guardianship services.
 Contact details are available from the Admissions Office.

 We are keen that all Queenswood students enjoy the wide range of opportunities the school offers.
 We reserve the right therefore to assess students for whom English is an additional language, in order to ascertain the degree of language support they should receive from the school’s EAL teachers.
 Based on these test results, the teachers will then design a study programme that corresponds uniquely to that pupil's needs.

 EAL pupils in the Lower and Middle School generally receive one to two hours’ individual tuition per week.
 Girls in Years 7–9 also attend weekly group lessons.
 This tuition focuses on the language skills which are needed both socially and academically in the subjects being studied.
 In Year 9, there is also an emphasis on boosting girls’ vocabulary knowledge prior to the start of GCSE work in Year 10.
-In the Lower Sixth, new students receive at least 60 minutes’ individual tuition a week.
-They also attend a weekly 60 minute group ‘Cultural References’ lesson, to familiarise them with general knowledge which may be useful to them across the subjects they are studying.

 The cost for EAL support is currently £750 per term; this will be added to the end of term bill.